NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/metagenomic_preprocessing.md

 - **Quality Filtering:**</br>

-    Next-generation sequencing (NGS), is a technology, commonly used for metagenomic sequencing.
+    Next-generation sequencing (NGS) is a technology commonly used for metagenomic sequencing.
 This technology can generate sequencing reads of varying quality across multiple runs.
 Poor-quality reads, which may contain errors such as miscalled bases or ambiguous nucleotides, can lead to incorrect assemblies.
-Filtering out these reads helps ensure that downstream analyses rely on accurate sequences.
+Filtering out these reads helps ensure that downstream analyses use accurate sequences.
 - **Adapter and Primer Removal:**</br>

     During metagenomic library preparation, various adapters and primers (depending on the library preparation kit) are ligated to the DNA fragments.
 If these sequences are not removed, they can interfere with the assembly process or taxonomic identification.